Are you thinking of moving to France soon? We share this guide to being a digital nomad in France, so you know what to expect.

 If you intend to explore a lot of the country, you might want to consider hiring a car.
 Having your own wheels allows you to travel between places quickly and see more of France’s rural areas.

 But most digital nomads use the country’s excellent public transport.
-The public transportation in most of the major cities, like Paris, Marseille, and Lyon, is efficient and inexpensive.
+Public transportation in most of the major cities, like Paris, Marseille, and Lyon, is efficient and inexpensive.
 And in small towns, it’s usually easy and pleasurable to walk around on foot.

 Furthermore, France has some of the fastest trains in the world.
 From Paris, the Train à Grande Vitesse links around fifty French cities, so it’s easy to get from one city to another quickly.